MSIA/2020-msia423-ganguly-got/README.md

  - [ ] The SQL Alchemy database connection has been set up as, `export SQLALCHEMY_DATABASE_URI=`
 > For example,
-> relative path: sqlite:///data/got_simulator.db
+> relative path to local DB: sqlite:///data/got_simulator.db
-> absolute path: sqlite:////User/
+> absolute path to local DB: sqlite://///Users/cmawer/Repos/2020-MSIA423-template-repository/data/tracks.db
+> RDS DB:

 If you are
 The file has been downloaded and stored in `data/external` folder.
 User can choose to use the same file for the subsequent steps, in which case there is no need to download again.
 Otherwise the file needs to be downloaded and placed in `data/external`.
 Please do not change the file name.